awesomephant/united-generations-website/news/a-new-show-in-wandsworth.md

 ![](/assets/uploads/kls_drawing)

 For many older participants, venturing on a digital platform such as Zoom, to engage with other members is a big technological challenge yet an inspiring step towards confidence and independence.
-This is part of the digital inclusion program that Katherine Low Settlement is developing and putting into action since the 2020 pandemic started.
-The program
+This is part of the digital inclusion program that Katherine Low Settlement is developing and putting into action since the 2020 pandemic.
+The program aims to create human connections through technology and art and advocate the power of elders as new learners of technology with the right tools and support.

 *"I’m thoroughly enjoying it.
 I showed my family my pictures.
 I can’t believe I could do this...
 I could be watching tv but instead I’m watching a real artist showing me what to do and learning.
 I didn’t imagine zoom could be that good when you suggested I learnt to zoom!
 It’s amazing."* Workshop Member